 - Recently completed a private placement for gross proceeds of $1,516,060 to be used to fund step out drilling and general working capital.

-- Plato Dorada copper-silver-gold project in Peru with blue sky potential
+- Villa Hermosa gold project and Plato Dorada copper-silver-gold project in Peru with blue sky potential

 - Peru ranks as a favored mining jurisdiction in terms of resources, investment attractiveness and pro-mining policies

 - Highly experienced management and technical team with a track record of success in discovering and advancing projects, including in Peru

 - Tight share structure with management holding a substantial position; President & CEO Ken McNaughton, majority shareholder at 11.5 percent; directors and management combined hold 18.5 percent